 All the seekers have spent plenty of money trying to find something and that’s why it’s called The Money Pit, but it’s not the only Money Pit…

-[Disclosure: I have not seen the season finale of the Curse of Oak Island teevee show, but I fully expect one of the bozo brothers to intone, “Well, at least we may have found something that could be wood down there.”]
+[Disclosure: I have not seen the first season finale of the Curse of Oak Island teevee show, but I fully expect one of the bozo brothers to intone, “Well, at least we may have found something that could be wood down there.”]